AliRezaJoodi/Electronics_Modules/PowerSupply_CurrentLimiter_MOSFET/README.md

 ## Current Limiter With MOSFET
-Note: Mosfet was very high temp
+Note: The MOSFET was very high temp
-Note: An example that limited to 2A
+Note: Limited to 2A

 ### Folders and Files Description
 It has included: